 I’m a big fan of pen and paper because I think there’s something powerful about the tactile exchange of actually writing down the notes.
 I also tend to use lines, arrows, stars, and other non-character markings to embellish my notes, and these are just easier to do quickly on paper.

-There are fancy options for pen’n’paper (like the Moleskine Music Journal ), but I’ve tended towards a plain old pad of paper.
-I will say the ring-top pad of paper is preferred, as it’s easier to fold over and leave open on a music stand.
+And there have been many times when’s it easiest to simply use a plain old pad of paper.
+I will note that the ring-top pad of paper is preferred, as it’s easier to fold over and leave open on a music stand.

 The advantage of digital is, of course, that it can go everywhere with you on your phone, it doesn’t take up space, and it’s easy to search through.